icodejsx/Typescript-tutorial/README.md

 dd
 # Dynamic types(any)
 type any is used for type of variable when declaring any it means any type is accepted. it kinda gon back to javascript

+# Functions Types

+Functions types wroks the same as normal javascript just more of diceration of types

+# Type Aliases
+Type Aliases this is a process where by you the type of all particular function or objects are been stored in a variable and the top and also this variable can also be reused to aviod duplication of codes

+# Function Signatures

+it basicity describes the General structure of a function this is used to determine the argument a function takes in and also what type of data it returns